getzola/zola/docs/content/documentation/templates/archive.md

 weight = 90
 +++

-Zola doesn't have a built-in way to display an archive page, a page showing all post titles ordered by year.
+Zola doesn't have a built-in way to display an archive page (a page showing all post titles ordered by year).
 However, this can be accomplished directly in the templates:

 ```jinja2
 {% for year, posts in section.pages | group_by(attribute="year") %}